-I, Marc C. Tonnesen, as County Assessor, is primarily responsible for properly determining the taxable value of each property in Solano County.
+The County Assessor is primarily responsible for properly determining the taxable value of each property in Solano County.
+The role of the Solano County Assessor's Division is to provide accurate and timely property assessments and to determine eligibility for various property tax exemptions and exclusions.
 This is to ensure that property owners are paying the correct amount of property taxes.

 On November 3, 2020, voters in California approved Proposition 19 “The Home Protection for Seniors, Severely Disabled, Families, and Victims of Wildfires or Natural Disasters Act.”
 This Constitutional amendment to Proposition 13 removes and changes some of the parent to child and grand-parent to grand-child property tax exclusions and expands provisions for base year value transfers of a primary residence for persons at least 55 years of age, severely disabled, victims of wildfires or natural disasters. (click for additional information)

 For more information go to: